 There are no hidden extras for heating or electricity.
 We also do not charge for the travel cot, steriliser or high chair.
 However, we do charge a small premium, £30.00, for one well behaved dog.

-We offer reduced rates through the low peak season for short breaks of 4 nights.
-These four nights are flexible including weekdays and/or weekends.
+We offer reduced rates through the low peak season for short breaks of 2 nights.
+These 02 nights are flexible including weekdays and/or weekends.
 Please enquire for individual requirements.

 You will find we provide many basics for the first day.